 The Provider shall meet the performance standards and required outcomes as specified in the Substance Abuse & Mental Health Required Performance Outcomes & Outputs exhibit.
-The Provider agrees the Portal; PBPS; SAMHIS; and any other data reporting system designated by the ME, will be the sources for all data used to determine compliance with performance standards and outcomes in Substance Abuse & Mental Health Required Performance Outcomes & Outputs exhibit.
+The Provider agrees the Carisk Apps Portal; PBPS; SAMHIS; and any other data reporting system designated by the ME, will be the sources for all data used to determine compliance with performance standards and outcomes in Output Measures exhibit.
 Any conflict will be resolved by the ME and the Provider shall adhere to the ME's determination.
-The Provider shall submit all service related data for clients funded in whole or in part by SAMH funds, local match, managed care or other funders.
-In addition to the performance standards and required outcomes specified in Substance Abuse & Mental Health Required Performance Outcomes & Outputs exhibit, the Provider shall meet requirements set forth in Section D under Service Provision Detail, of this Handbook, entitled "Special Provisions."
+The Provider shall submit all service related data for persons served funded in whole or in part by SAMH funds, local match, managed care or other funders.
+In addition to the performance standards and required outcomes specified in Output Measures exhibit, the Provider shall meet requirements set forth in Section D under Service Provision Detail, of this Handbook, entitled "Special Provisions."